I love cookies - I mean, I love practically any yummy treat/dessert...but cookies are just…

 #2: Blogging Ebooks that are Worth The Money

 Originally, I wanted to share with you how many ebooks I’ve read total, so you could see that number versus how many I highly recommend.
 Once I got to ten (in the past 1-2 years, mind you) I decided I was bored going back through it all – sorry!
-But of them all, here are the ones I really do recommend and believe are worth the money.
+But of them all, here is the one I really do recommend and believe is worth the money.

 #3: Blogging Posts that Really Know Their Stuff